 Dave’s Story – an Independent Film

 Sands & Associates partnered with local filmmakers to make an independent film about one person’s journey through bankruptcy.
-Dave Malicki is a 46 year old lawyer, at the age of 39 he declared personal bankruptcy.
-Watch Dave’s story progress, from successful lawyer to an individual going deeper and deeper into debt.
+At the age of 39 Dave declared personal bankruptcy; watch Dave’s story progress, from successful lawyer to an individual going deeper and deeper into debt.

 - Relying on credit to make ends meet

 - Uncertainty about how much you owe and to who

 - Creditors are calling